phel-lang/phel-lang.org/content/documentation/html-rendering.md

 ## Raw Html

-By default all values are automatically escaped to provide better defense against cross-site scripting (XSS).
+By default, all values are automatically escaped to provide better defense against cross-site scripting (XSS).
 In order to output real HTML the `raw-string` function can be used.

 ```phel
 (html [:span (raw-string "<a></a>")])